NIGERIAN AUTHOR, CHRISTIAN ARTISTE, MISSIONARY, LITERATURE EVANGELIST

 Samson made his first manuscript sale, “The Blindfolded”, to Lasswell Books Services in 2014, but the novel’s title, on publication, was changed to “The Forbidden”.
 He also wrote and published a contribution to children’s literature around this period titled “Naughty Fred”, published by Apex Publishers.

 In the middle of 2014, he commenced his masters degree programme in Managerial Psychology at OAU which he completed in early 2016.
 In a dramatic turn of events in 2014, he got employed as an Administrative Officer at Nigerian Meteorological Agency, Abuja, before the end of that year.
-However, none of these slaked his thirst for writing which was always a fire burning within him.
-Writing is his gift, he was born with it, he lives for it, but he does not intend to die with it.
+However, none of these slaked his thirst for writing which was always a fire burning within him, evidenced by his creation of a flash fiction blog, FortnightAPageStory, later, SaheedFidimaye.com, later SaheedFidimaye.org, and now simply preserved at the blogspot address, www.saheedfidimaye.blogspot.com.
+Writing is his gift, he was born with it, he lives for it, but he does not intend to die with it and he is now a devoted Christian writer who has accepted the higher calling away from Novel and fiction writing.

 Before he commenced his masters, he had spent six months writing “The Face of the Wicked”; his latest and most challenging novel as at 2016, and a work that has been regarded, in some circles, in the same mould as “Things Fall Apart” and “The Lion and the Jewel” by late Chinua Achebe and Wole Soyinka, respectively.
-However, since becoming a missionary, he has resolved to employing his writing talent towards the cause of Christianity and the truth as seen in “The Believer’s Dilemma: Questions that beg for answers”, a Bible-based book that reveals the unmistakable truths of the Bible regarding salvation, that can be found on this website.
+However, since becoming a missionary, he has fully resolved to employing his writing talent towards the cause of Bible truth as seen in “The Believer’s Dilemma: Questions that beg for answers”, a Bible-based book that reveals the unmistakable truths of the Bible regarding salvation, that can be found on this website.
+He has many more writing projects ongoing which would be revealed in the course of time.

 Samson is a Muslim by birth.
 His mum and dad have been to Mecca as pilgrims and his grandfather was the chief Imam of Ile-Ife for decades.
 Samson had an encounter with Jesus Christ as a kid, often dreaming about Jesus Christ and he was always eager to listen to Bible stories.
 He used to draw the ire of his father on several occasions by sleeping with a Bible over his head during his teenage years.
 And despite the disapproval of his parents, he gave his life to Jesus Christ several times as a child, and got baptized in his second year at Babcock University.
 His baptism and frequent personal study of the Bible capped a dramatic turn of events in his spiritual life, having gone to an Arabic school and completed the Quran as a teenager.
 However, it was not always easy for him to practice his convictions and during his university years, he had to pretend to be a Muslim whenever he was at home for the fear of being reprimanded.

 Prior to this time, he did not take Christianity too seriously.
-Before commencing his youth service, he finally wrote his parents, and thus, opened up to them after miserable years of pretense.
+Before commencing his youth service, he finally wrote his parents, and thus, opened up to them after miserable years of pretence.
 All did not go well at first, but his family later allowed him to practice his convictions freely.
-Since then, he has had several other encounters with Jesus Christ and he now operates as a Christian writer, literature evangelist, health missionary and Christian artiste.
+Since then, he has had several other encounters with Jesus Christ and he now operates as a Christian media personnel, Christian writer, literature evangelist, health missionary and Christian artiste.

-Samson is the founder of a start-up non-governmental organisation, Mission to African Neighbours (MAN), whose mission is to alleviate poverty and suffering amongst the less-privileged while bringing them to Christ, having left his position as an Administrative Officer at Nigerian Meteorological Agency, Abuja, Nigeria in 2016.
+Samson is the founder of a start-up non-governmental organisation, Mission to All Neighbours (MAN), a faith-based lifestyle-centric non-governmental organisation, whose mission is to provide clients and beneficiaries with timeless resources, support, products and services, relating to their spiritual, mental, and physical wellness in harmony with God’s design, having left his position as an Administrative Officer at Nigerian Meteorological Agency, Abuja, Nigeria in 2016.

 Samson is the 2012 recipient of the Association of Information Resources Management Students Graduating Class Award for the most talented graduating student, to the glory of God.